Before getting to the burning question of whether Bugs Bunny is a rabbit or a hare, let’s take a step back and take a look at this colorful character.

 Also, this early character doesn’t have the intellectual sophistication that he will eventually develop.
 (Although he’s still way smarter than Porky Pig and most humans I know.)
 He’s mostly just a spaz, like Daffy Duck in his early versions.
 (He was first introduced in the similarly titled, Porky’s Duck Hunt.)

 In addition to this, Bugs doesn’t look the same.
 He’s quite short — again, like the early Daffy Duck.
 And he is all one color.
 But there is a continuity.
-It’s kind of like the old philosophy riddle about replacing the handle and the head of an ax: is it the same ax?
+It’s kind of like the ship of Theseus: if all parts of a ship are gradually replaced, is it still the same ship?
 There isn’t one answer to that; it is just a way of thinking about what is is.

 But in the case of Bugs Bunny, I think we can say that this little Woody Woodpecker laughing bunny is indeed a form of the iconic character.